Gooty Junction railway station: Structure and amenities

 Gooty railway station is located on the Guntakal–Chennai Egmore section, which is part of Mumbai–Chennai railway route, it is home to one of the five diesel locomotive sheds in the South Coast Railways (SCR).
-Gooty Junction railway station is situated on the Bangalore – Hyderabad National Highway 7 (India)(old numbering)or 44, Ankola – Bellary – Gooty National Highway NH 63, Gulbarga – Gooty National Highway (In Process w.e.f 23/01/2014).
-Diesel Loco Shed, Gooty is home to diesel locomotives of the ALCO WDG-2A, WDG-3A, WDM-3A and WDM-3D classes.
+Gooty Junction railway station is situated on the Bangalore – Hyderabad National Highway 7 (India, old numbering) or National Highway 44, Ankola – Bellary – Gooty National Highway NH 63, Gulbarga – Gooty National Highway (In Process w.e.f 23 January 2014).
+The Diesel Loco Shed at Gooty is home to locomotives of the ALCO WDG-2A, WDG-3A, WDM-3A and WDM-3D classes.

 Classification

 Gooty railway station is classified as a B–category station in the Guntakal railway division.